 Following the 2010 earthquake and also following the 2017 hurricane, AMURTEL was informed by women in the refugee camps that they were interested in starting small businesses in order to get back on their feet.
 After much planning, a Microfinance Project was created to support these women in that task.
 Currently, about 80 women are participating and using micro credit to finance a pathway to a more sustainable future.
 This program has been successful; so far, we have 100% repayment from all participants.
 The local women involved and our volunteers seek to expand MIKFAB and continue to invest in the economic sovereignty of Haitians.
 The picture to the left shows a lecture on Microfinance given by an AMURTEL volunteer.
 Please consider contributing financially to this project on our Donation page.

-The AMURTEL Haiti Children’s Home is home to several babies and children who either need a permanent home or full or part time support.
-Many of the children who have experienced neglect or abandonment are thriving due to a loving and supportive atmosphere.
+The AMURTEL Haiti Children’s Home is a home for several babies and children who either need a permanent home or full- or part-time support.
+Many of the children, who have experienced neglect or abandonment, are thriving due to the loving and supportive atmosphere of the Home.
 Whenever possible, ties to the families of participating children are maintained and supported.

 AMURTEL Haiti runs two schools in Haiti; one in Port Au Prince, the other in Anse a Pitre.
 Both AMSAI schools use a curriculum and educational philosophy based on Neo-Humanism–a philosophy that propagates love for all creation.
 The philosophy seeks to acknowledge the spiritual, mental, and physical aspects of a child through the methods of creative arts, supportive sharing circles, and yoga asanas.
 This educational philosophy is employed as a way of fostering compassionate caretakers and leaders in our future society.